pyrddlgym-project/pyRDDLGym/docs/gurobi.rst

 Gurobi is by its nature highly `configurable <https://www.gurobi.com/documentation/current/refman/parameters.html>`_.
 Parameters can be passed to the Gurobi model through a ``gurobi.env`` file, or directly through the pyRDDLGym interface.

-To understand the first approach, suppose we wish to subject each Gurobi optimization to a time limit of 60 seconds, as to print progress during optimization to console.
-You can specify this by creating a ``gurobi.env`` file in the same directory where your launch script is located, with the following content:
+To understand the first approach, suppose we wish to instruct Gurobi to limit each optimization to 60 seconds, and to print progress during optimization to console.
+Create a ``gurobi.env`` file in the same directory where the launch script is located, and with the following content:

 .. code-block:: shell

     TimeLimit 60
     OutputFlag 1

-To understand the second approach, you can alternatively pass these parameters as a dictionary to the ``model_params`` argument of the controller instance:
+In the second approach, you can alternatively pass these parameters as a dictionary to the ``model_params`` argument of the controller instance:

 .. code-block:: python